Events and News at Long Crichel

 If you would like any further information or to book, please visit the bread course section of our website.

-We are very pleased to announce that a selection of our bread is now available in Waitrose, Ringwood, as well as Wimborne.
+A selection of our bread is now available in Waitrose, Ringwood, as well as Wimborne.
 We are supplying the following loaves:

 Malted 5-seed sourdough